PsiUpsilonEI/Bylaws/README.md

 1. Candidates for pledge membership must be registered students of Rensselaer Polytechnic Institute (RPI).
 2. Candidates must not be members of any other college social fraternal organizations.
 3. The name of any candidates for pledging may be brought before the Chapter any number of times, but only once at each Chapter meeting.
-4. For a candidate to receive a bid, the proposal must pass a Class B & D vote.
+4. For a candidate to receive a bid, the proposal must pass a Class A vote.
-5. A depledged member may repledge upon approval by a Class B & D vote.
+5. A depledged member may repledge upon approval by a Class A vote.

 ### Section 3: Active Membership